WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 Note that since the `serverResponse` field in the config is a promise it is possible to run the on-device auction in parallel with the B&A auction.

+## Request Size and Configuration

+### Request Size Controls
+The `requestSize` field provided to `navigator.getInterestGroupAdAuctionData()` can be used to specify the maximum size of the returned request.
+If the `perBuyerConfig` field is not present (or is empty) then the `requestSize` field sets the maximum size for the returned encrypted blob.
+If the blob fits into a size bucket smaller than `requestSize` then that size will be used instead.

+If the `perBuyerConfig` field is specified and non-empty, the returned encrypted blob will be exactly `requestSize` bytes long unless there was an error.
+If an error occured then the returned blob will be 0 size and the function may throw an error.

+### Buyer Controls
+If the `perBuyerConfig` field is specified then the blob will only include the interest groups for the buyers specifically listed.
+If `requestSize` is not specified then the sum of the `targetSize` of each buyer will be used for the `requestSize`.
+Interest groups for each buyer will be added to the request -- in decreasing order by the interest group's `priority` field -- until the next interest group does not fit.

+Space can be allocated between different buyers in several different modes:

+1. Equally - Space is divided equally between buyers when `targetSize` is not specified.

+2. Proportionally - Space is assigned to buyers using `targetSize` as the weight.
+So a buyer with a `targetSize` of 2 will can use twice as much space as a buyer with a `targetSize` of 1.
+If all buyers have a `targetSize` specified then proportional mode is used.

+3. Fixed/Mixed - Space is first allocated to buyers with `targetSize` specified.
+   They get up to `targetSize` bytes.
+The remaining space is divided equally between the buyers that did not have `targetSize` specified.

+The browser will process first process buyers with `targetSize` specified before processing buyers without that field specified.
+Within either of these groups buyers are processed in random order.
+Space that was allocated to a buyer but was not used is divided up among remaining buyers based on the active allocation mode.
+The browser may, as an optimization, calculate and use the maximum length used by a buyer to better inform its allocation strategy.

 ## Privacy Considerations